epfromer/x2-react/README.md

 # x2-React

-React Native front end for email searching.
+Monorepo of React based front ends (React, React Native) for data visualization and searching of Enron email.
 Interfaces to x2-server.